hasnat/redux-modules/docs/motivation.md

 # Motivation

-`redux-modules` was developed to streamline the process of developing React/Redux based client side applications.

-This project sets out to simplify `how state transformations are defined` and `how they're expoed` to the view.
+`redux-modules` was developed to simplify how state transformations are `defined` and how they're `exposed` to the view.

 ## Making a better state transformation

+To create a state transformation we need a few ingredients:
+- an action constant
+- an action creator
+- a reducer function

+The following are common folder structures in the Redux community:
 ```
 actions/
   todos.js